vivhubb/bbtheory-game/README.md

 ![Link to the Game Page](/assets/readme.images/link02.png)

-Aditionally, there is a link that will take the user to a funny youtube video, which is a part from the American Sitcom called The Big Bang Theory, where one of the main characters explains the game rules to his friends.
+Additionally, there is a link that will take the user to a funny youtube video, which is a part from the American Sitcom called *The Big Bang Theory*, where one of the main characters explains the game rules to his friends.

 ![Youtube Video](/assets/readme.images/link03.png)